Undergraduate Research

 Undergraduate chemistry majors are encouraged to engage in research during their time at WVU.
 You will receive academic credit by completing CHEM 497: Undergraduate Research.

 One semester prior to the first semester of research, you should contact chemistry faculty to determine if there is an opportunity to do research in their lab.
-Once the student and the faculty member have agreed on the nature of the research, the time required each week (rule of thumb – 3 hours per week for every credit hour) and the number of credit hours, a form is completed and placed on file in the chemistry main office.
+Once the student and the faculty research mentor have agreed on the nature of the research, the time required each week (rule of thumb – 3 hours per week for every credit hour) and the number of credit hours, the student completes the online form, and the CHEM 497 instructor seeks approval from the faculty research mentor prior to overriding the student for the CHEM 497 course.
 The student may then register for CHEM 497.
+The CHEM 497 instructor will email the student after granting the CHEM 497 override.

 List of Undergraduate Research Projects